UWA-SCIE2204-Marine-Systems/Catch-curve/CatchCurveMarkdown.md

 and reopen this script anytime and re-run the analysis by highlighting all of the code and clicking run.

-(For those who got an error about RCurl not being installed):
+(For those who got an error about readr not being installed):

-You need to install RCurl before you can load it with library.
-To install R Curl. (i) Click on the ‘Packages’ tab in the bottom left box, (ii) click install, (iii) ensure install from is set to Repository (Cran), (iv) type in RCurl (notice the capitalisation also) (v) click install.
-This should just take a minute and you will then be able to run the ‘library(RCurl)’ code to load the package.
+You need to install readr before you can load it with library.
+To install readr. (i) Click on the ‘Packages’ tab in the bottom left box, (ii) click install, (iii) ensure install from is set to Repository (Cran), (iv) type in readr (notice the capitalisation also) (v) click install.
+This should just take a minute and you will then be able to run the ‘library(readr)’ code to load the package.

 ## Description of exercise